o3de/o3de.org/content/docs/userguide/networking/replicas-replica.md

 ---
-description: ' Learn how replicas are used by GridMate peers to synchronize a replicas state across a &ALYlong; session. '
+description: ' Learn how replicas are used by GridMate peers to synchronize a replicas state across a Amazon Lumberyard session. '
 title: Replica
 ---
 # Replica {#network-replicas-replica}